 9. Social Media Posts

 At this point, it’s no longer a secret that small businesses can harness the power of social media to reach their target audiences.
-Social media platforms like Facebook, Twitter, and Instagram help businesses reach new audiences and nurture relationships with customers.
+Social media platforms like Facebook, Twitter, LinkedIn, and Instagram help businesses reach new audiences and nurture relationships with customers.
 The content of your social media posts play an important role in how your company engages new leads and existing customers.

 How you use social media posts as part of your content marketing strategy will depend on what your goals are.
 When it comes to conversions, there are a few different ways that the various social media channels can be used to influence your target market’s purchasing decisions.
 Social media posts can be used to help new leads discover your products, alert consumers to sales and promotions, and provide leads and customers with additional information about your products.